-Solar Is More Affordable for Your School Under the New IRA
+Solar Is More Affordable for Your School Under the New IRA in MN

 All this excitement about the new Clean Energy Credit for commercial solar projects may seem less exciting for you if your organization does not pay taxes.
 But we have great news for all the schools and other tax-exempt organizations – the IRA includes new ways to benefit from solar tax credits – even if you have no tax burden to begin with.
 Is it time to start considering solar panel installations for your school?

-Why choose solar for schools?
+Why choose solar for schools in Minnesota?

 According to MnSEIA, powering public school campuses is the second-highest cost for Minnesota school districts, after payroll.
 On-site solar, MnSEIA estimates, could save school districts hundreds of thousands of dollars a year.
 But solar power has a much deeper significance when it comes to our schools.
 Schools are where the next generation comes to learn – the generation who will inherit the planet from us.
 Students and their parents are increasingly asking questions about their schools’ sustainability policies.
 Installing solar panels at your school instantly reinforces your commitment to this issue.
 As well as helping the planet and lowering costs, your decision to go solar could be the defining factor for certain students choosing your school.